-What will happen if I take part?
+What will happen if I allow my child to take part?

-Your health care professional or someone from the research team will talk to you about the study and ask if you have any questions about taking part.
+Your child's health care professional or someone from the research team will talk to you and your child about the study and ask if you have any questions about taking part.

-We will ask you to complete a consent form to say you are happy to take part.
-You may complete these forms in person, online or over the telephone.
+We will ask you to complete a consent form to say you are happy for your child to take part.
+We will also ask your child to complete an assent form to say they are happy to take part.
+You and your child may complete these forms in person, online or over the telephone.

-You will then be randomly allocated to either having your asthma reviewed with the FeNO test or having your asthma reviewed without the FeNO test over the next year.
+Your child will then be randomly allocated to either having their asthma reviewed with the FeNO test or having their asthma reviewed without the FeNO test over the next year.
 Half of people in the study will have the FeNO test; the other half will not.
 This will be decided at random, like tossing a coin, to make sure the results are fair.
-Neither your health care professional nor the research team will have any control over whether or not you will have the FeNO test.
+Neither your child's health care professional nor the research team will have any control over whether or not your child will have the FeNO test.

-We will ask you to measure your peak flow when you enter the study and again one year later.
+We will ask your child to measure their peak flow when they enter the study and again one year later.

-We will ask you to fill in some questionnaires about your asthma and general health when you enter the study and every three months after that for a year.
-Most of the questionnaires will need to be filled in when you enter the study.
+We will ask your child to fill in some questionnaires about their asthma and general health when they enter the study and every three months after that for a year.
+Most of the questionnaires will need to be filled in when your child enters the study.
 Filling in each set of questionnaires should only take about 10 minutes and no more than 15 minutes.
+They can ask you to help them with these questionnaires if they wish.
 We will ask you how you would like us to contact you when we need you to fill in your questionnaires.

-We will collect some information from your medical notes shortly after you enter the study and again after about a year.
-This will include information about your asthma, general health, medications, and times when you have had to seek advice about your asthma or problems caused by your asthma.
+We will collect some information from your child's medical notes shortly after they enter the study and again after about a year.
+This will include information about their asthma, general health, medications, and times when they or you have had to seek advice about their asthma or problems caused by their asthma.

-What will happen I take part and if my asthma review is done without the FeNO test?
+What will happen if my child takes part and their asthma review is done without the FeNO test?

-If you are allocated to the group of people who will not have the FeNO test:
+If your child is allocated to the group of people who will not have the FeNO test:

-- Your health care professional will do your asthma review as they normally do.
+- Their health care professional will do their asthma review as they normally do.
 At the moment, GP surgeries do not normally do a FeNO test as part of a routine asthma review.
-Your GP surgery may do your asthma review faceto-face or remotely (e.g. telephone or video consultation). - To help us understand how the FeNO test might influence the care patients receive for their asthma, we will still ask you to fill in our study questionnaires and provide peak flow readings.
-We will also still collect information from your medical notes for our study.
+Your GP surgery may do your asthma review faceto-face or remotely (e.g. telephone or video consultation). - To help us understand how the FeNO test might influence the care patients receive for their asthma, we will still ask your child to fill in our study questionnaires and provide peak flow readings.
+We will also still collect information from your child's medical notes for our study.

-What will happen if my asthma review is done with the FeNO test?
+What will happen if my child's asthma review is done with the FeNO test?

-If you are allocated to the group of people who will have the FeNO test:
+If your child is allocated to the group of people who will have the FeNO test: